-- 1. Select View Freeze Data. - Use the READ and keys until View Freeze
+- 1. Select View Freeze Data.

+- Use the ▲ UP and ▼ DOWN keys until View

-Data is highlighted. - Press enter.
+Freeze Data is highlighted.

+- Press ENTER.

-- 2. Select frame, if more than one frame is present. - Use the READ and keys until the desired frame is highlighted. - Press enter.
+- 2. Select frame, if more than one frame is present. - Use the ▲ UP and ▼ DOWN keys until the desired frame is highlighted. - Press ENTER.

-3. View PID on scan tool.
+- 3. View PIDs on scan tool.

-- ERASE - Use the READ and keys. - See "Appendix A-PID Definitions" on page 34 for PID definitions. - If Long PID Names is turned on, the expanded text for the PID will scroll on the bottom line of the display.
-See "Long PID Names" on page 12. - 4.
-Select another frame to view (if available).

-- 5. Return to Diagnostic Menu. - Press BACK.
+- Use the ▲ UP and ▼ DOWN keys.

+- See Appendix A for PID definitions.

+- If Long PID Names is turned on, the expanded text for the PID will scroll on the bottom line of the display.
+See "Long PID Names" on page - icon indicates that the connect key is active.
+Press the CONNECT key to display repair information.
+Refer to "CodeConnect®" in section 3. - indicates that the key is active.
+Press the key to display the DTC definition of the DTC that created the Freeze Frame. - 4.
+Select another frame to view (if available). - Press BACK - 5.
+Return to Diagnostic Codes Menu. - Press BACK